 Plan Feature Highlights Your Contributions As soon as you enroll in the Plan, you can start contributing to your account.
 You may contribute: 1% to 75% of your ELIGIBLE BASE PAY before deductions as before-tax contributions to the Plan.
 1% to 75% of your eligible base pay before deductions as Roth 401(k) contributions to the Plan.
 1% to 15% of your eligible base pay before deductions as traditional after-tax contributions to the Plan.
 The total of your Roth 401(k), before-tax, and traditional after-tax contributions may not exceed 75% of your eligible base pay.
 ROLLOVER CONTRIBUTIONS from your previous employer's TAX-QUALIFIED PLAN, section 403(b) plan or governmental section 457(b) plan (including any Roth contributions) or from a Conduit Individual Retirement Account.
-Catch-up contributions and Roth catch-up contributions if you will be age 50 or older by the end of the calendar year (subject to the IRS annual combined catch-up and Roth catch-up contribution limit of \$6,500 in 2022).
+Catch-up contributions and Roth catch-up contributions if you will be age 50 or older by the end of the calendar year (subject to the IRS annual combined catch-up and Roth catch-up contribution limit of \$7,500 in 2023).
 You may also make in-plan Roth conversions from your after-tax contribution accounts under the Plan.
 Your before-tax and after-tax contributions are deducted from your paycheck each pay period and change automatically when your eligible base pay changes.
 All contributions are subject to government-imposed limits.
-Before-tax and Roth 401(k) contributions to a prior unrelated employer's plan made in the same year you are hired by MMA also count toward your individual IRS dollar limit for the year but are not taken into account in the MMA 401(k) Savings &amp; Investment Plan.
-See "Your Contributions" on page 10 for details.
+Before-tax and Roth 401(k) contributions to a prior unrelated employer's plan made in the same year you are hired by MMA also count toward your individual IRS dollar limit for the year but are not taken into account in the MMA 401(k) Savings & Investment Plan.
 Company Matching Contributions After you complete one year of vesting service: the Company will contribute a Company matching contribution each pay period of 50% on the first 6% of your eligible base pay that you contribute in a pay period to the Plan.
 All contributions are subject to government-imposed limits.
 Before-tax and Roth 401(k) contributions made to a prior unrelated employer's plan in the same year you are hired by MMA or made to the Marsh & McLennan Companies 401(k) Savings & Investment Plan in the same year you transfer from Marsh McLennan to MMA also count toward your individual IRS dollar limit but are not taken into account in the MMA 401(k) Savings & Investment Plan.
-See "Company Matching Contributions" on page 35 for details.
+See "Company Matching Contributions" on page 34 for details.
 Vesting You are always fully VESTED in the value of your own contributions.
-Your vested percentage of your Company matching contributions (as well any MMC fixed company contributions transferred from the Marsh &amp;
+Your vested percentage of your Company matching contributions (as well any MMC fixed company contributions transferred from the Marsh & Well any MMC fixed company contributions transferred from the Marsh & McLennan Companies 401(k) Savings & Investment Plan) depends on your years of vested service.
+See "Vesting" on page 7 for more details.